Step-by-Step Guide to Setting Up Email Accounts in cPanel

 - Password: The password you set during account creation

-You can find these settings in the Connect Devices section of the email account in cPanel.
+You can find these settings in cPanel under the Connect Devices option for your email account.